Am I eligible for vaccine injury compensation?

 The tendons that hold your arm in place in the shoulder joint are called the rotator cuffs.
 These tendons can become inflamed and damaged after improper vaccine administration.
 SIRVA symptoms, along with any shoulder pain after a vaccine, typically require one or more of the following treatments:

-• Rest: SIRVA injuries involve inflammation, and simply resting the muscle, ligaments and tendons in your shoulder may lead to recovery.
+- Rest: SIRVA injuries involve inflammation, and simply resting the muscles, ligaments, and tendons in your shoulder may lead to recovery.

-• Physical therapy: Physical therapy can help improve your range of motion and muscle strength and speed your healing process.
+- Physical therapy: Physical therapy can help improve your range of motion, muscle strength, and the speed of your recovery.

 The tear must have begun within a specific time frame after a vaccination and occur only in the shoulder where the vaccination was given.
 For it to be vaccine related, there must also be no other cause for the condition.